-Each semester Intramural Sports offers programming which aims to introduce the campus community to adaptive sports.
+Each semester Intramural Sports offers "Learn to Play" programming which aims to introduce the campus community to adaptive sports.
 All are encouraged to participate.
 A schedule of current offerings is available here.

 During the 2016-2017 academic year, we introduced the campus to Goalball.
 While Goalball is a sport designed for visually impaired athletes, all are welcome to participate.
 Check out the video from our fall event.